dtcenter/MET/docs/Users_Guide/masking.rst

 • For "data" masking, threshold the values of "mask_field".

-• For "solar_alt" and "solar_azi" masking, threshold the computed solar values.
+• For "solar_alt" and "solar_azi" masking, threshold the computed solar degrees.

+• For "solar_time" masking, threshold the decimal solar hours of the day.

 • For "lat" and "lon" masking, threshold the latitude and longitude values.